sugarkube/sugarkube/docs/pseudo-install-kapps.md

 * Generate terraform files (backend and any others)
 * Search for terraform vars files specific to the profile and/or cluster as well as defaults
-* Run `make all` passing things specific to the installer and cloud provider (it'd be good if the params can be standardised though so the same kapp can be used with different providers, e.g. minikube, aws, gcp).
+* Run `make install` passing things specific to the installer and cloud provider (it'd be good if the params can be standardised though so the same kapp can be used with different providers, e.g. minikube, aws, gcp).
 Set `APPROVED` to the value passed in on the CLI.